istio/istio.io/content/blog/2018/istio-authorization/index.md

-The [authorization task](/docs/tasks/security/role-based-access-control/) shows you how to use Istio's authorization feature to control namespace level and service level access using the [BookInfo application](/docs/examples/bookinfo/).
+The [authorization task](/docs/tasks/security/role-based-access-control/) shows you how to use Istio's authorization feature to control namespace level and service level access using the [Bookinfo application](/docs/examples/bookinfo/).
 In this section, you'll see more examples on how to achieve micro-segmentation with Istio authorization.

 ### Namespace level segmentation via RBAC + conditions